Louisiana State University traditions: Tailgating

 LSU fans tailgate for football, men's basketball and baseball.
 For home football games, LSU fans from every corner of the region, well over ninety thousand, descend on the Baton Rouge campus; setting up motor homes and tents for one of Louisiana's biggest parties as early as Thursday before Saturday football games.
 During men's basketball season, you can find RVs tailgating the day before a weekend game and during baseball season some fans will tailgate for the entire three days of a weekend series.
 Tailgating is found across the entire campus with many fans tailgating in the same spot year after year.
 Some tailgaters form affiliations or organizations and name their "tailgating krewes".

 LSU has continually been ranked as the top tailgating location in the country.
 ESPN.com ranked LSU as the top tailgating destination in America.
 The Sporting News proclaimed "Saturday Night in Death Valley" and Tiger tailgating as the top tradition in college football.
 Sports Illustrated said, "When It Comes To Great Tailgating, Nothing Compares To LSU."
 LSU's tailgating was named No. 1 in an Associated Press poll on top tailgating spots and by a CNN network survey on top tailgating locations.
-I may have to do with the way everyone dresses at the tailgates from guys wearing polos and jeans to girls wearing fancy southern attire from places like locally owned stores like MAREM.

 Visiting team supporters can be heckled and chants of "Tiger Bait!
 Tiger Bait!" are sometimes directed at opposing teams' fans.
 The opposing fans who take the jeers and jaunts with a sporting disposition will be invited to join in on the party, the drink, the regional Cajun cuisine, the spirit of Saturday night in Baton Rouge, and the vibrant tradition of LSU football.
 During men's basketball season, you can find RV's tailgating the day before a weekend game and during baseball season some fans will tailgate for the entire three days of a weekend series.